Foods, Herbs, and Drugs Can Interact

 Vitamin K and Blood Clots

-Warfin is a blood-thinning medication used to help prevent blood clots.
+Warfarin is a blood-thinning medication used to help prevent blood clots.
 It is dangerous to consume too many foods high in vitamin K while you are taking warfarin.
 Excess levels of the vitamin will make warfarin and other blood thinners less effective and increase the risk of blood clots.
-Foods high in the vitamin include Brussels sprouts, parsley, kale, broccoli, and spinach.
-Ask your doctor which of these are safe for you to consume and in what amounts.
+Foods high in vitamin K include Brussels sprouts, parsley, kale, broccoli, and spinach.
+Even if you are not taking a blood thinner, ask your doctor which of these are safe for you to consume and in what amounts.
 Eat the same amount of foods rich in the vitamin every day to help keep levels in your blood steady so blood clotting is unaffected.

 Ginseng and Blood Clotting